-- Government Auction Purchases; - Government Procured Contracts (Piggyback); - Short-Term No Costs Pilot Projects; - Direct Negotiations; and - Any other procurement method permitted by state law and/or 19) used by state agencies. - Choice of Procurement Method.
-The Chief, after consulting with (b) the using agency shall have the discretion and authority to select the source selection method that is deemed to be in the City's interest and consistent with the purposes and guiding principles set forth in this Code. - (c) Procedures regarding Pre-Selection and Procurement Methods.
-The Chief shall promulgate definitions and procedures that are customary, standard, and to the extent feasible, commonly considered a best practice in public procurement regarding the listed Pre-Selection and Procurement Methods authorized in this section.
+Short-Term No Costs Pilot Projects;

+18) Direct Negotiations; and

+- 19) Any other procurement method permitted by state law and/or used by state agencies. - (b) Choice of Procurement Method.
+The Chief, after consulting with the using agency shall have the discretion and authority to select the source selection method that is deemed to be in the City's interest and consistent with the purposes and guiding principles set forth in this Code. - (c) Procedures regarding Pre-Selection and Procurement Methods.
+The Chief shall promulgate definitions and procedures customary to public procurement regarding the listed Pre-Selection and Procurement Methods authorized in this section.
 Such procedures shall not be inconsistent with any applicable governing law, including the requirements of this Code.
 Such procedures may include without limitation, conditions for use of such method, public notice requirements, solicitation opening, acceptance, evaluation, corrections, withdrawal, and award. - (d) Procurement Operating Manual.
 The Chief shall develop, prepare, and maintain the Procurement Operating Manual, which shall include rules, regulations, and procedures relative to the implementation of this Chapter.
 Such rules, regulations and procedures shall not be inconsistent with this Code or any applicable governing state or federal law.
-Based on the Chief's recommendations, JPAC shall recommend to the Mayor for approval amendments to the Procurement
+Based on the Chief's recommendations, JPAC shall recommend to the mayor for approval amendments to the Procurement Operating Manual.
+The manual shall at a minimum prescribe rules and regulations regarding: - i.
+Procurement operations to be followed by using agencies, the Division, and the business community; - ii.
+Specifications for standardized items purchased by the City and using agencies; - iii.
+Procedures for the pre-selection and procurement methods in accordance with this Part, subject to applicable federal, state and local laws;